stucchio/Homepage/content/assorted_links_apr_01_2015.md

 ![archinowhere](http://payload353.cargocollective.com/1/13/424998/9360251/03_study03-01-01_700.jpg)

 [Archinowhere](http://federicobabina.com/ARCHINOWHERE#.VOVsyXWUdhE), by Federico Babina.

+Sorry for not posting anything lately.
+I've got a big backlog of posts, but I've also started a new job which is taking up a lot of time.
+We are doing exciting work in statistics - if anyone (particularly people in Delhi or Bangalore) wants to learn more, feel free to write.

 [How sure are you that large margin implies low VC dimension](https://winvector.github.io/margin/margin.pdf) - a nice review article discussing the major theorem.